FalkorDB/docs/cypher/cypher.md

 has_children: true
 ---

-# Cypher clauses
+# Clauses

-Cypher query consists of 1 or more clauses
+Cypher query consists of one or more clauses

 * [MATCH](/cypher/match)
 * [OPTIONAL MATCH](/cypher/optional_match)